software-architects/learn-blazor/content/pages/data-binding.md

 ## Event Binding

 At the time or writing, event binding is quite limited in Blazor.
 Just `@onclick` and `@onchange` are supported.
-However, the Blazor code contains a lot of *TODO* comments regarding events, so hopefully more is to come ;-)
+However, this is currently chaning.
+You find more details in the Blazor GitHub issue [#503](https://github.com/aspnet/Blazor/issues/503).

 ```cs
 @page "/event-binding"